Introduction

 Select the ellipses next to the "Mapbox Streets v8" tileset to copy the Tileset ID.
 We will paste this in our HTMLReportGenerator transformer.

 Select the tileset view the data.
 Inside, there are 16 layers listed in the Vector Layers sidebar (toggle on and off to view).
 We can choose any of these layers to display on our map.
 Be aware of the Zoom Extent.
 Vector tiles load different features at different zoom levels.
-For example, don’t choose layers that will only load at high zoom levels (e.g. a city) for a map that is meant to be viewed at low zoom levels (e.g. a continent).
+For example, avoid choosing layers that only load at high zoom levels (e.g., a city) for a map intended to be viewed at low zoom levels (e.g., a continent).

 For our map, we’ll choose the Road layer to give context to the map.
 Our cultural centre point dataset covers a city-level scope (Vancouver), so the zoom levels will work (z0-z16).